-5. Business System Domestic business is governed by International business is the rules, laws, policies taxation by rules, laws and polici system of a single country and quotas etc., of multi countries 6.
-Currency Used Domestic business transactions International business are settled by local currency of a transactions are settled b country. currencies.
-7. Mode of Transport The goods involved in domestic The goods involved in business are mainly transported international business is by roadways and railways. transported by water and 8.
-Risk Exposure The risks involved in domestic The risks involved in business are relatively less. international business a due to distance, differer socio-economic and pol conditions. change in fo exchanges value, etc., 9.
-Scope of Market The scope of market is limited to The scope of internation national boundaries of a country. business is very wide an beyond the frontiers of a 10.
-Payment of Excise Payment of excise duty involves The process of payment duty simple procedures and it is is complicated in interna relatively low in domestic trade business and the rate of duty is relatively high.
+5. Business System Domestic business is governed by International business is governed 5.
+Dusiness System the rules, laws, policies taxation by rules, laws and policies ,tariffs - system of a single country and quotas etc., of multiple countries 6.
+Currency Used Domestic business transactions International business are settled by local currency of a transactions are settled by foreign country. currencies.
+7. Mode of Transport The goods involved in domestic The goods involved in business are mainly transported international business is mainly by roadways and railways. transported by water and airways.
+8. Risk Exposure The risks involved in domestic The risks involved in business are relatively less. international business are more due to distance, difference in socio-economic and political conditions. change in foreign exchanges value, etc., 9.
+Scope of Market The scope of market is limited to The scope of international national boundaries of a country. business is very wide and extends beyond the frontiers of a country.
+10. Payment of Excise Payment of excise duty involves The process of payment of excise duty simple procedures and it is is complicated in international relatively low in domestic trade business and the rate of excise duty is relatively high.